 First Business Day of Each Month

 Fall Spring

-August 2, 2023 January 3, 2024
+August 1, 2024 January 3, 2025

-September 1, 2023 February 1, 2024
+September 3, 2024 February 3, 2025

-October 1, 2023 March 1, 2024
+October 1, 2024 March 3, 2025

-November 1, 2023 April 1, 2024
+November 1, 2024 April 1, 2025

 Payment must be made before moving into campus housing, beginning participation in intercollegiate sports or activities, and attending classes.
 Students who fail to pay any amounts when due are not eligible to re-enroll or receive grades, transcripts or diplomas, and may cause termination of classroom, residence hall and dining hall privileges until the accounts have been settled or a release has been given by the Chief Financial Officer.
 A fee of \$30 will be charged for each payment requested on an alternate date from above.
 Late enrollment in the bank draft program (after the first draft date) will require the amount of the missed drafts to be paid by cash, check or credit card before the bank draft enrollment will be accepted by KWU.
-The university reserves the right to charge a student for damages to university property as a result of carelessness.